| | |

 How to survive with no pension (4 actions to take right now)

-Retirement can be a challenging time, especially if you don’t have a pension to rely on.
+Retirement can be challenging, especially if you don’t have a pension to rely on.

 However, there are still steps you can take to ensure financial security in your golden years.